chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 ## Risk Mitigation Parameters

 `spreadAmount`: The amount in percent that the kUSD price on Quipuswap must be above the Harbinger Spot price before a swap will be allowed.
+This parameter has the most influence over whether a swap will be allowed.
 Low=Risky, High=Conservative<br>
 `volatilityTolerance`: The range in percent that the Harbinger Normalizer price must be relative to Harbinger Spot price (volatility between normalizer and spot).
 Low=Conservative, High=Risky<br>
 `tradeAmount`: The amount of tokens to trade in each transaction, normalized.
 Low=Conservative, High=Risky<br>
 `maxDataDelaySec`: The amount of time in seconds before Harbinger data is considered stale.
 Low=Conservative, High=Risky<br>